Moroccan Christians share their faith on YouTubeWritten by Subby Szterszky

 Myriam Ait Malk, “Moroccan Christian convert sparks anger on YouTube,” Morocco World News, June 20, 2016.

-YouTube channel, Moroccan and Christian, podcasts are approximately five minutes long, in Arabic.
+YouTube channel, Moroccan and Christian, podcasts are about five minutes long, in Arabic.

 © 2016 Focus on the Family (Canada) Association.
 All rights reserved.